Getting started

 Get to know the Toolbar

-Anything you save with Save scriptlet syncs to the Toolbar panel (Window > Extensions > Sidekick Toolbar) within about two seconds.
-Think of it as a KBAR-style launcher for your favorite scriptlets.
+Anything you save with Save to Toolbar syncs to the Toolbar panel (Window > Extensions > Sidekick Toolbar) within about two seconds.
+Think of it as a KBAR-style launcher for your favorite scripts.

 • + New scriptlet opens the editor without going through the chat